timewave-computer/valence-coprocessor-app/README.md

 7694d9aabedff8769d734be5cbd1dde972f766b25c58c2d4e593a14aa0e28f99
 ```

+>[!NOTE]
+> When updating git dependencies, run `make clean` to ensure all lockfiles are properly updated.

 ### Prove

 We instruct the coprocessor to generate a proof for the program.
 The default implementation of the program will accept an input value and pass it through the circuit.
 The circuit will then add `1` to the given value before returning the result as little-endian.